National Warning: Tsunami Threat To Land And Marine Areas

 This is a Tsunami Warning for New Zealand coastal areas following the magnitude 8.1 earthquake near KERMADEC ISLANDS REGION.

 There is a LAND and MARINE TSUNAMI THREAT.
-An Emergency Mobile Alert has been issued to the areas under land and marine tsunami threat.
+An Emergency Mobile Alert will be issued to the areas under land and marine tsunami threat.
 Listen to local civil defence authorities and follow any instructions regarding evacuation of your area.

 AREAS UNDER LAND AND MARINE WARNING: